 MipSalus participates at the 10th International Workshop on AKU

 April 2018: At the 10th International Workshop on Alkaptonuria (AKU) in Liverpool, Klaus Gregorius presented MipSalus´ new treatment principle for phenylketonuria and similar metabolic diseases such as Alkaptunoria (AKU) and Hereditary Tyrosinemia type 1 (HT1).

 Collaboration with Liverpool University and The Royal Liverpool University Hospital

 September 2017: Together with Liverpool University and The Royal Liverpool University Hospital, Mipsalus has conducted a series of mice studies which indicate that Phelimin can very likely be used to treat children and adolescents suffering from Alkaptunoria (AKU) – a rare inborn error of amino acid metabolism similar to PKU.
 The studies also suggest that Phelimin could potentially be used to lessen serious side effects resulting from the current treatment of adult AKU patients.
 Furthermore, results from the studies also suggest that Phelimin can be used to treat yet another inborn error of amino acid metabolism called Tyrosinemia type1 (HT-1).

 Promising Results from Preliminary Safety Study

-July 2017: A preliminary 2-week safety study was performed by oral administration of MIPs particles to four groups BALB/c mice (5 mice per group), three times a day for one and two weeks, respectively.
-No difference was observed between the treated and non-treated (control) groups at all parameters tested:
+July 2017: MipSalus has conducted a preliminary 2-week safety study.
+By oral administration, four groups of five BALB/c mice each were given MIPs particles three times a day for both one and two weeks.
+No difference was observed between the treated and the non-treated control groups at all parameters tested:

 - Weight and general well-being, as well as food and water intake were recorded daily or every other day.